decretist/Dissertation/Chapter4/chapter4.md

 Word count and sample length data were collected and used to calculate frequencies for Gratian0 above, but those values will not be used in this section.
-Disregard the Gratian0 column, and use only the columns corresponding to the three comparison samples, Gratian1, dePen, and Gratian2, to calculate the means for the values in each of the rows in the frequency table representing the four most
+Disregard the Gratian0 column and use only the columns corresponding to the three comparison samples, Gratian1, dePen, and Gratian2, to calculate the means for the values in each of the rows in the frequency table representing the four most